How to minimise regrowth risk in water towers and large reservoirs by mixing optimisation - Part I

 - How can we improve the design or operation to minimise the bacterial regrowth risk?

 Questions 1 and 2 will be answered now.
-Question 3 is the topic of our very next blog post.
-If you want to stay tuned, sign up for our newsletter (see bottom of page).
+Question 3 is the topic of our next blog post.

 Why would you use 3D simulation?

 3D simulation using computational fluid dynamics (CFD) is a very elegant - and the only feasible - way to answer these questions.
-Real measurements were practically not feasible and would have been very costly while delivering less information.
-CFD is an established and accurate tool for such applications.
-Using some of our in-house tools we were able to model several day cycles in a row, and we quantified the homogeneity in an understandable way, allowing for solid decision making.
+Real measurements were practically not feasible and would have been very costly.
+Moreover, there's more to see - and thus learn - with simulations.
+CFD is an accurate tool for an application like this.
+Thanks to our in-house tools we could model several day cycles in a row, and we quantified the homogeneity in an understandable way, allowing for solid decision making.

 Curious about the results?
 Here they are.